Litterbugs' 'disregard' for beach

 But it said despite all their efforts to empty full bins as soon as possible, rubbish was just discarded on the sand.

-Miles Punter, the council's environment director said: "Huge numbers of visitors flocked to Barry Island to enjoy the warm weather over the bank holiday weekend and unfortunately some have shown a complete disregard for one of the Vale's most iconic locations.
+Miles Punter, the council's environment director, said: "Huge numbers of visitors flocked to Barry Island to enjoy the warm weather over the bank holiday weekend and unfortunately some have shown a complete disregard for one of the Vale's most iconic locations.

 "Unprecedented quantities of rubbish were left by day trippers and the council has had to bring in extra resources to deal with this problem.